 The most important consideration surrounding hiring a financial advisor is, “Do they make me money?”
 If they don’t provide a profit, then paying the fees of a financial advisor is a waste of time and money.
 If a financial advisor generates a profit for you, then they are at least doing you a service.
 Whether you need the financial advisor to continue to generate that profit is another question that should be reviewed frequently as the fees charged by a financial advisor will reduce any profits you gain.

-Many people have never used a licensed financial advisor, choosing instead to read, listen to and follow the example of someone they know or respect who has already built the type of wealth which they are trying to build for themselves.
+Many people have never used a registered financial advisor, choosing instead to read, listen to and follow the example of someone they know or respect who has already built the type of wealth which they are trying to build for themselves.
 Though these respected individuals cannot legally be called financial advisors, they certainly can be learned from because they have done it themselves.
-Just because someone has passed the licensing requirements doesn’t mean they have done anything for which they are now licensed to advise others to do.
+Just because someone has passed the registration requirements doesn’t mean they have done anything for which they are now registered to advise others to do.
 As one person boldly stated, “You can’t license what is in a person’s heart.”

 Paying attention to what successful people do and don’t do can be very empowering, so empowering you may not even need to pay a financial advisor to get the knowledge needed to build sustainable wealth for yourself.

-At Life Benefits, we have helped hundreds of people build sustainable wealth, even though we are not licensed financial advisors.
+At Life Benefits, we have helped hundreds of people build sustainable wealth, even though we are not registered financial advisors.
 We believe that when people are educated as to what is possible, and what isn’t, they will make the right choices for themselves.